dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

     from the ground up.
   - this builds on the ideas in this series: creation/diffusion of influence in a society
-    - but instead of going with democracy or communism
+    - but instead of simply going with democracy or communism
       - either essentially means leaning more heavily towards one currency for change: either money($$$) or affluence in social institutions)